 They also present the awards for the best TV series drama: Breaking Bad – Vince Gilligan TV show creator and producer.
 Vince was launched by his work at the X-files.
 He invites performer Aaron Paul to say something.
-Vince has thanked the audiences.
+Vince thanked the audience.
 In the beginning, there weren’t so many viewers.

-Steve Coogan and Judi Dench the stars of Philomena present the drama nominee Philomena.
+Steve Coogan and Judi Dench, the stars of Philomena, present the drama nominee Philomena.

-and the best song: Bono, Adam Clayton, Larry Mullen jr – Ordinary Love from Mandela Long Walk to Freedom – Bono says he has been working for Nelson Mandela since the ’70s – a very personal award, – he pays a tribute to Nelson Mandela.
+and the best song: Bono, Adam Clayton, Larry Mullen jr – Ordinary Love from Mandela Long Walk to Freedom – Bono says he has been working for Nelson Mandela since the ’70s – a very personal award, – he pays tribute to Nelson Mandela.

 “Her” is presented.